CodingNomads/articles/environment-variables/environment-variables.md

 python3 -m venv venv
 ```

 This command creates a virtual environment in your current project folder.
-You can learn more about working with virtual environments and Python in our <a href='https://codingnomads.co/courses/python-bootcamp-online/' target='_blank'>Python Engineering</a> course.
+You can learn more about working with virtual environments and Python in the <a href='https://codingnomads.co/courses/python-bootcamp-online/' target='_blank'>Python Engineering</a> course.

 After you successfully created a virtual environment, open the `activate` script in your favorite text editor.
 You can find this file inside of the `venv` folder that got created by running the command shown above, specifically in `venv/bin/activate`.

-This script runs every time your `venv` gets activated, which makes it a good place to let your computer know which environment variables you would like to have, and which ones to get rid of once you exit the virtual environment.
+This Bash script runs every time your `venv` gets activated, which makes it a good place to let your computer know which environment variables you would like to have, and which ones to get rid of once you exit the virtual environment.

-You will edit this script and hard-code the values in there.
+You will edit this Bash script and hard-code the values in there.
 First, you need to make sure that your virtual environment variables won’t stick around once you deactivated them, so you start by _unsetting_ the environment variable that you haven't even created yet.

 <h3 id="unsetting-virtual-environment-variables">Unsetting Virtual Environment Variables</h3>

-To unset a virtual environment variable, you add an `unset` command to the `deactivate` command section in your `activate` script.
+To unset a virtual environment variable, you add an `unset` command to the `deactivate` command section in your Bash `activate` script.
 The code in this part of the script runs every time you `deactivate` your virtual environment.

-For example, to unset the variable `MY_SUPER_SECRET_SECRET`, you need to add the following line of code:
+For example, to unset the variable `MY_SUPER_SECRET_SECRET`, you need to add the following line of Bash code:

 ```bash
 deactivate () {